Skareeg/proc-flow/README.md

 This project does not even have much code behind it yet.
 I am building out the spec so that I have a defined initial plan.
 Planning is necessary.

-Right now the project can load libraries from the internal libraries in the root workspace as well as any libraries in Your documents folder.
+Right now the project can load libraries from the internal libraries in the root workspace as well as any libraries in your Documents folder.

 ## Build Notes